 Zeke Morgan, a recent dual-degree graduate of the Baylor School of Social Work, shared with us his experience as a professional working in the field of nonprofit/government social work.
-In 2017 Zeke graduated with his MSW and in 2018 he earned his MBA.
+In 2017 Zeke graduated with his master's in social work and in 2018 he earned his MBA.
 Zeke is currently working in Waco, Texas as a Homeless Program Analyst.

 Here is what he had to say about his day-to-day in the profession.